yuchiu/My-React-Boilerplate/README.md

 npm webpack -w

 ```
-this will create the dist folder and you could open index.html locally
+this will create the dist folder in hard drive and index.html could be opened directly